Professional “Write My Lab Report” Service

 - Tie a piece of dental floss around the dialysis tube’s opening.

-- Using a pipette, add 1% starch solution to the tube, leaving a small opening so that the other end may be tied with dental floss.
+- Add 1% starch solution to the tube using a pipette, leaving a small opening so that the other end may be tied with dental floss.

 - Tie the other end of the dialysis tube after adding the needed quantity of solution.